xupei0610/ComputerGraphics-HW/hw3/README.md

   + `USE_JITTER=<n>`: enable Jitter supersampling, `n` is the number of samplings per pixel; default: `OFF`.
 No GPU support for Jitter supersampling due to performance reason.
   + `USE_ADAPATIVE`: enable adaptive supersampling.
 This function is done, but not so smart.

-This code was tested under Ubuntu 16.04 with CUDA 8/9 and GTX1080 Ti and MacOS 10.12 with CUDA 9 and GT650M (it is an old laptop, XD).
+This code was tested under Ubuntu 16.04 with CUDA 8/9 and GTX1080 Ti, Windows 10 with CUDA 9 and GTX1080, and MacOS 10.12 with CUDA 9 and GT650M (it is an old laptop, XD).

-**Attention**: This code is not tested under Windows!!
-My Windows laptop broke last week.
-It is still on the way sending to the Product Service Center located in Texas.
+I strongly recommend not to compile this program using MSVC.
+It thoroughly is a physical and mental suffering to configure CMake + MSVC + CUDA + SDL.
+You may need to modify the `MSVC_CL_EXE` in the `CMakeLists.txt` file to set the host compiler correctly for CUDA.
+And, you may really want CUDA 9 to make things a little easier.
+And, you may need to manually setup the path of `SDL2` in the cmake file.

 ### Features List